Enrollment

 Full Time Semester Away (12 units)—Judicial, Administration of Criminal Justice, Capital Law Scholars

-Semester away students may take one additional 1-3 unit non-clinical/externship class, for a total of 15 semester units.
 Time devoted to course work is in addition to the externship 40 hours per week.
-The student will receive no more than a total of 15 semester units during any full time externship semester.
+Students can receive no more than a total of 15 semester units during any full time externship semester.
 This limitation cannot be waived.

 Credit Options for Summer Work